dnsimple/dnsimple-support/content/articles/caa-record.markdown

 ---

-## What is a CAA record?
+## What's a CAA record?

 A **Certification Authority Authorization (CAA) record** is used to specify which [certificate authorities (CAs)](/articles/what-is-certificate-authority/) are allowed to issue certificates for a domain.

-The purpose of the CAA record is to allow domain owners to declare which certificate authorities are allowed to issue a certificate for a domain.
-They also provide a means of indicating notification rules in case someone requests a certificate from an unauthorized certificate authority.
+The CAA record allows domain owners to declare which certificate authorities are allowed to issue a certificate for a domain.
+These records also provide a means of indicating notification rules in case someone requests a certificate from an unauthorized certificate authority.
 If no CAA record is present, any CA is allowed to issue a certificate for the domain.
-If a CAA record is present, only the CAs listed in the record(s) are allowed to issue certificates for that hostname.
+If a CAA record is present, only the CAs listed in the record(s) are allowed to issue certificates for that host name.

-CAA records can set policy for the entire domain, or for specific hostnames.
+CAA records can set policy for the entire domain or for specific hostnames.
 CAA records are also inherited by subdomains.
-Therefore, a CAA record set on `example.com` also applies to any subdomain, such as `subdomain.example.com` (unless overridden).
+So a CAA record set on `example.com` also applies to any subdomain, such as `subdomain.example.com`, unless overridden.
 CAA records can control the issuance single-name certificates, wildcard certificates, or both.

 The DNS CAA record is specified by [RFC 6844](https://tools.ietf.org/html/rfc6844).